omaralsebaey/Democritus/README.md

 # Democritus

 ## STAGE 1: Prototype
-This prototype disvocers the eligibitly of the following sktech, it was made mostly by ChatGPT.

 Pre Experiments: This is the first prototype I have created for the project: [Main Code](https://github.com/omaralsebaey/Democritus/blob/main/MainCode.ipynb).
 It is the main backend algorithm.
 For prototyping purposes the objective and constraints will be developed as a CQM, and converted to BQM.
 For each experiment, the added code for experimentation is surrounded by comments to signify so.
 Due to accessibilty constraints, I only have access to classical solvers.
 Hence some experiments should be repeated with a real QPU.
 For now, I will be using the *ExactSolver* and the *SimulatedAnnealingSampler*.
 The *ExactSolver* will be to confirm that the math and algorithms are correct.
 While the *SimulatedAnnealingSampler* will be for scaling the algorithms to ensure a real QPU will be able to solve it.
 Finally, some experiments are for testing purposes, to make sure the test subject works, while other experiments are for researching purposes.

+Post Experiments: Clarify Problem, add detials.
-Post Experiments:  Was SA used?
+Was SA used?
 [Main Code.1]() I checked if its a weight issue.
-Moving forward I will be adding less detail to the text as it took too much time.
+Moving forward I will keep my text more direct as it took too much time.
 I will try to still maintain efficient documentation, Please refer back to me for any questions or comments.
-Exp 2, the only research one should be postponed to the BQM.
+Exp 2, the only research one should be postponed to the BQM. repeat with QPU?
-MTZ works for small []()
-repeat with QPU?
+This prototype disvocers the eligibitly of the following sktech, it was made mostly by ChatGPT.

 ### Experiments Summary